-Individual therapy is the process in which you, the client, meet with me, the therapist, for typically 50 minutes at a frequency decided upon together (typically weekly or every other week).
-Therapy can be short-term or long-term.
-The client and therapist work together early on to establish the goal(s), and how we would know therapy is no longer needed.
+Individual telehealth therapy is the process in which you, the client, meet with me, the therapist, for typically 50 minutes at a frequency decided upon together (typically weekly or every other week).
+Therapy can be short-term or longer-term, depending on your needs, goals, and what feels right for you.

-As an independently licensed clinician in MA with experience as both a provider and supervisor, I am available for individual supervision to professionals in the field based on training or personal needs.
+Working with others is criticallly important- and a heavy responsibility.
+As an independently licensed clinician in MA with experience as both a provider and supervisor, I am available for individual supervision to professionals in the field based on your training goals and personal needs.
+Together, we can explore your professional growth, challenges, and questions in a supportive and confidential space designed to help you feel more confident and grounded in your work.

 I am also available to host webinars for groups or businesses looking for trainings or presentations on things such as stress management, parenting, and other varied topics.